antfolk/BMEF20_Decomposition_Tutorial/README.md

 ## Instructions
 Download the .mat files to your local computer.
 If you are running this on Google colab you need to upload these files to run the tutorial.
 After that click on Tutorial_Decomposition.ipynb and after that you can click on the open in Colab icon.
+Run the tutorial.
+When you are done, write some comments on this tutorial in the last cell of the notebook, after that print the entire notebook to a pdf and hand it in using Canvas.

 Good luck!